Most customers of local businesses live within 8 kilometres of the business and Local search targets potential clients and customers in this area.

 - The distance of the business physically from the searcher.
 The location of a searcher using a smart-phone will usually be autodetected and searches from a desktop computer can set their location in the left column of Google’s search page.

-- The Google+ Local page set up correctly.
+- The Google My Business page set up correctly.

 - A website set up well and with relevant information.

-- And starting in 2015, we're finding that the main ranking factors associated with the main search results are playing a big part as well.
+- And starting in 2015, we found that the main ranking factors associated with the main search results are playing a big part as well.

 This is what Google says about how they rank Local search results …